padeen/padeen/README.md

 **With Docker and Docker-compose installed you can run these commands**

-Start container with Hugo dev server on port 1313 and Tailwind CLI for live reloading
+Start container with Hugo dev server on port 1313 and Tailwind CLI for live CSS reloading

 ```
 docker-compose up